baywa-re-lusy/queue/README.md

 ## Usage

-Currently, this library only supports AWS SQS.
+Currently, this library supports AWS SQS and Azure Queue.
 However, it uses an Adapter pattern to allow adding other vendors easily.

 ```php
 use BayWaReLusy\QueueTools\QueueToolsConfig;